ShaguftaVarsi/ECI-EtherCAT-Installation/README.md

 # ECI-EtherCAT-Installation
-Installation of Intel IGH EtherCAT on Linux
+Installation of Intel IgH EtherCAT on Linux

 ## Getting Started